 According to the experts, the use of LLMs provides the science system with four opportunities: (1) LLMs can promote efficiency by automating and supporting text work, (2) LLMs may promote reflection by identifying biases and new research areas, (3) LLMs may reduce administrative workload, (4) LLMs can promote inclusiveness by leveling the playing field between researchers from different backgrounds and institutions, such as those who lack resources for grant writing or those who are non-native English speakers, and (5) LLMs promote productivity by freeing up time for researchers to conduct more analyses or produce more scientific articles.
-In the second phase of the Delphi study, the experts ranked these, with the reduction of administrative tasks ranked first, followed by more efficiency and inclusiveness (see table 4).
+In the second phase of the Delphi study, the experts ranked these, with the reduction of administrative tasks ranked first, followed by more efficiency and inclusiveness (see Table 4).
 These results indicate that researchers see LLMs primarily as a tool to relieve and simplify their workload.
-Hence, a large majority of the experts disagrees that LLMs could replace researchers (82.7%, figure 2).
+Hence, a large majority of the experts disagrees that LLMs could replace researchers (82.7%, Fig. 2).

 The analysis of the first phase of the Delphi study reveals the existence of seven distinct risks associated with the use of LLMs in scientific work.
 These risks include (1) reinforce bias / dominant voices, because statistical systems favor mainstream opinions, (2) overburden academic quality assurance mechanisms with semi-automated papers, (3) reinforce inequalities between researchers who have access to LLMs and those who do not, (4) increase dependence on commercial providers, (5) encourage academic misconduct, either intentional or unintentional by researchers, (6) lead to a decrease in originality due to the generic nature of LLM-generated text, and (7) the possibility to an increase in disinformation, which could potentially challenge scientific truths in the public domain.
-In the second phase, the experts ranked these, indicating that bias is seen as the biggest threat, followed by disinformation and overburdening academic quality assurance mechanisms (see table 5).
+One respondent summarized these key problems for scientific practices in the following quote: